This post may contain affiliate links.

 The best thing to do is to explore and follow the circuit the best you can.
 Step into a room, see what other people are doing.
 If you feel comfortable give it a try.

 And, um, try not to stare at anyone’s rump.
-And if they’re staring at you, they are breaking spa etiquette.
+If they’re staring at you, they are breaking spa etiquette.
 To minimize any reluctant exhibitionism wrap up in your towel between rooms and take it off just before going into a pool or a sauna.

-Spa treatments: You can book spa treatments such as massages and mud packs here, and if you want refreshments, you can find them in the glass-domed Spring Bar.
+Spa treatments: You can book spa treatments such as massages and mud packs at the Kaiser-Friedrich Bathhouse, and if you want refreshments, you can find them in the glass-domed Spring Bar.

 The Thermalbad Aukammtal

-The Thermalbad Aukammtal is a totally different type of Wiesbaden therme.
-Family friendly, the main section of this casual hot springs spa requires bathing suits and it’s more about enjoying the water in the relaxed style we’re used to in North America.
+The Thermalbad Aukammtal at Leibnizstraße 7 is a totally different type of Wiesbaden therme.
+Family friendly, the main section of this casual hot springs spa requires bathing suits, and it’s more about enjoying the water in the relaxed style we’re used to in North America.

 The downside is that these thermal baths aren’t as central as the other top Wiesbaden hot springs spas, but I walked here from downtown in about 25 minutes.
 It’s a lovely walk through the long Kurpark behind the historic Kurhaus, now home to the casino.